emmacadavra/learn-hiragana/README.md

 #### **Back to Homepage**

-Beneath the game area on each game page, there is a button that uses the Japanese katakana loan words for "game menu" above the English text "Back to Game Menu".
+Beneath the game area on each game page, there is a button that uses the Japanese katakana loanwords for "game menu" above the English text "Back to Game Menu".
 The styling for this button is the same on both pages, to ensure that the user's familiarity with its function isn't compromised across either game.

 ![back to homepage / "game menu" button](docs/screenshots/back-to-homepage.png)